kalgoritmi/pycongr25/talk.md

 <img border="rounded" src="/test_double_bears.png" alt="" class="w-full h-[90%] object-contain"/>

 <!--
-Just like actors don’t perform every dangerous scene themselves and stunt doubles step in for them.
+Just like actors don’t perform every dangerous scene by themselves and stunt doubles step in for them, instead.

-Okay maybe not Tom Cruise, he does his own stunts.
+Okay maybe that's not true for Tom Cruise, he does his own stunts.

 In the same way, we use test doubles in place of real objects.
 They take the risks for us — making our tests faster, safer, and more predictable.